 Hospitality and Tourism

-Business Education prepares students for employment and/or continuing education opportunities in business through technical instruction in the classroom, experiential education in the laboratory, student internships, and through leadership and personal development by participating in student leadership organizations.
+Business and Marketing Education prepares students for employment and/or continuing education opportunities in business through technical instruction in the classroom, experiential education in the laboratory, student internships, and through leadership and personal development by participating in student leadership organizations.

 - The availability of specific course offerings and related pathways vary by school.
 Many courses offer concurrent enrollment opportunities for students and may provide a seamless transition for students into college business programs.
 Students should contact their school counselor about specific course offerings and concurrent enrollment opportunities.

 - Required foundation courses provide the essential knowledge base for each Pathway.

 - A variety of elective course offerings provide flexibility to meet the individual interests and needs of students and school scheduling limitations.

 - Most introductory courses will meet high school graduation core credit requirements and provide a supportive knowledge base for the pathway participation.